Cinematography and Film Production

 Many jobs in the motion picture industry fall into the category of film production.
 Other categories are pre-production and post-production.
-Jobs may be in production, camera, sound, electrical and grip, art, make-up and wardrobe departments.
+Jobs may be available in production, camera, sound, electrical and grip, art, make-up and wardrobe departments.
 According to the U.S. Bureau of Labor Statistics (BLS), successful individuals in the film industry are creative, organized and business savvy (www.bls.gov).

-A degree program in film production or cinematography may act as a starting point for one of the many careers in the field.
-Learn about the different programs offered in cinematography and film production and the skills you may acquire by visiting the links below.
+Learn more about the different programs offered in cinematography and film production and the skills you may acquire by visiting the links below.

 - Film Production Programs

 - Cinematography Programs